mjgirgenti/PTSDSubcorticalMethylation/README.md

 ## Functional annotation of the human PTSD methylome identifies tissue-specific epigenetic variation across subcortical brain regions

-This is the repo for our PTSD subcortical methylation analysis.
+This is the repository for our PTSD subcortical methylation analysis.

 # Contact